 The integration process will begin far before the actual experience, and like self-actualization, will likely be a lifetime endeavor.
 We can guide you through this entire process.
 Anyone can eat a handful of mushrooms and have a mystic experience, but that alone won’t result in a massive life change.

 The psychedelic experience needs to be paired with adequate preparation, an intentional experience, and proper integration on the back end.
-It’s a lot to take on on your own, but with the help of our psychedelic coaches, you’ll have proper guidance, compassionate support, and someone to answer questions and alleviate concerns.
+It’s a lot to take on on your own, but with the help of our psychedelic trip sitters, you’ll have proper guidance, compassionate support, and someone to answer questions and alleviate concerns.

 Self-Actualization is a Process